 The University also has jurisdiction to investigate and remedy off campus incidents if (1) the University has control over the Respondent and (2) has control over the context of the misconduct (on University property, in our programs, on land we lease or control, or at events we sponsor).

 If the incident does not meet both prongs above, the University may still provide support to the Complainant including counseling and assistance on how to file a criminal complaint with the appropriate law enforcement agency.
 The University will address off-campus sexual misconduct that creates a hostile environment on campus.

 Upon receipt of a complaint, the University’s process involves an immediate initial investigation to determine if, assuming the facts in the complaint to be true, the complaint would state a violation of this policy.
 If so, the University will initiate a prompt, thorough and impartial investigation.
 This investigation is designed to provide a fair and reliable determination about whether the University Sexual Misconduct Policy has been violated.
 If so, the University will implement a prompt and effective remedy designated to end the sexual misconduct, prevent its recurrence, and address its effects.
 Upon a determination that a complaint, does not present a violation of this policy but may present a potential violation of another University policy, the complaining party will be informed of his or her option to have the complaint

 forwarded to the University business unit having jurisdiction over such matters.

-The University’s Title IX Compliance is overseen by the individuals below.
-Members of the campus community are encouraged to contact them if they have any questions regarding Title IX or this Policy.
+The University’s Title IX Compliance is overseen by the Title IX Coordinator listed below.
+Members of the campus community are encouraged to contact Title IX coordinator if they have any questions regarding Title IX or this Policy.
 Confidential and nonconfidential complaint options are outlined later in his policy.